tommysqueak/Backbone-On-The-Couch/readme.md

 ```

 ## Running the Specs
-I'm using Jasmine to run the specs http://pivotal.github.com/jasmine/ andf specifically the Jasmine Gem https://github.com/pivotal/jasmine/wiki/A-ruby-project to make it that little easier.
+I'm using Jasmine to run the specs http://pivotal.github.com/jasmine/ and specifically the Jasmine Gem https://github.com/pivotal/jasmine/wiki/A-ruby-project to make it that little easier.

 ###Getting Setup
 	run bundle install

 ###Run the Specs

 	rake jasmine

 and view the specs in your browser at http://localhost:8888